TheStig294/trophies-yogs/README.md

 Whether trophies have their descriptions hidden while unearned

 # Trophies
-Trophies marked as (hidden) do not have their descriptions displayed in-game
+Trophies marked as (Hidden) do not have their descriptions displayed in-game

 ## Admin abuse!
-See Lewis manually trigger a randomat\
+(Hidden) See Lewis manually trigger a randomat\
 \
 _trophies_adminabuse_ - Default: 1 - Whether this trophy is enabled\
 Requires:\